paul-bailey/EvilCandy/Tutorial.rst

 The whitespace characters are space, horizontal tab, vertical tab, form-feed, newline, and carriage return.
 Do not use non-ASCII whitespace.

-EvilCandy ignores whitespace, with two exceptions:
+EvilCandy ignores whitespace, with three exceptions:

 1. The newline character ``\n`` is accounted for, to facilitate error reporting (it's nice to know the line number where a program failed).

-2. Some tokens require whitespace to delimit them from each other.
+#.
+If a string literal spans a newline, unless that newline is escaped
+   with a backslash, that newline will be a part of the string literal.
+   (See `String Literal Tokens`_).

-   In particular, numbers and identifiers which must be adjacent to each other must also have at least one whitespace character to delimit them.
+#.
+Some tokens may require at least one whitespace character to delimit
+   them from each other.

 Identifier Tokens
 ~~~~~~~~~~~~~~~~~